AIBA Coach Certification Courses

-Please note that AIBA Coaches Commission is currently reviewing the Coaches’ Development programme and, therefore, suggests to organise AIBA 2-Star courses from the end of 2017.
+Please note that AIBA Coaches Commission is currently reviewing the Coaches’ Development programme and, therefore, suggests organising AIBA 2-Star courses from the end of 2017.
 AIBA 3-Star courses are not planned to take place in 2017 and will re-start in 2018 with an updated programme.

 Registering for a course

 If you are a coach and would like to participate in an AIBA Coach Certification Course, please first review the appropriate course guidelines to ensure that you meet the eligibility requirements.
-If you meet all of the requirements, please contact your National Federation to include you in the Participant List for one of the appropriate and upcoming AIBA Coach Certification Courses.
+If you meet all of the requirements, please contact your National Federation to register you to an upcoming AIBA Coach Certification Courses.

 Applying for Olympic Solidarity Funding

 At the moment, Olympic Solidarity offers three types of programmes for coaches:

 - Development of the National Sport Structure: 6-month programme for developing boxing, including coaches.